AzEditorialWkGrp/VDI/README.md

 **Download the deployment script**

 You have the choice of 3 scripts depending on which Persona you choose the relevent resources will be deployed.
-You can see what will be deployed for each persona in [PersonaDetails.md](https://github.com/AzEditorialWkGrp/VDI/blob/master/PeronaDetails.md)
+You can see what will be deployed for each persona in [PersonaDetails.md](https://github.com/SupportPartners/microsoft-vdi/blob/master/PeronaDetails.md)

+Right click on the desired persona link below and choose 'Save Link As'

 Persona1 - https://github.com/AzEditorialWkGrp/VDI/raw/master/scripts/persona-1.ps1